Ralph Manheim: Career

 In 1961, he rendered transcripts of the trial in Jerusalem of Adolf Eichmann into English, and Grimm's Tales For Young and Old – The Complete Stories, published in 1977.
-Modern readers are familiar with his 1986 translation of E.T.A.
-Hoffmann's "The Nutcracker and the Mouse King".
+Modern readers are familiar with his 1986 translation of E. T. A. Hoffmann's "The Nutcracker and the Mouse King".
 It was published with illustrations by Maurice Sendak, in conjunction with the release of the 1986 film Nutcracker: The Motion Picture.
 Lovers of children's books also admire his agile translation of Michael Ende's The Neverending Story.

-Later life and death
+Later life

+In the 1940s, Manheim lived on Long Island and was a neighbor of Jackson Pollock and Lee Krasner.
+Krasner has stated that all of the titles for the paintings in Pollock's groundbreaking first show at the Betty Parsons Gallery in 1948 were provided by Manheim.

-Manheim moved to Paris in 1950 and lived there until 1985, when he moved with his fourth wife to Cambridge, England.
+He moved to Paris in 1950 and lived there until 1985, when he moved with his fourth wife to Cambridge, England.
 He died in 1992, at age 85, from complications associated with prostate cancer.